PlasticDigits/TidalDex-Telegram-BrokerBot/README.md

 ## Database

-The TidalDex Telegram Broker Bot supports two database backends:
+The TidalDex Telegram Broker Bot uses PostgreSQL as its database backend.

-### Database Options
+### Database Setup

-1. **SQLite** (Default)

-   - Lightweight, file-based database
-   - Perfect for personal use or small deployments
-   - No additional setup required
-   - Data stored in `data/tidaldex.db` by default

-2. **PostgreSQL**
+**PostgreSQL** is required for all deployments:

 - Robust, scalable database for production environments
 - Better performance with many concurrent users
 - Supports advanced features like replication and backups
 - Requires a PostgreSQL server

 ### Configuration